 sometimes referred to as ‘theatre knee’ or ‘movie-goers knee’)

-Based on the results of the tests there are provided, different levels and of severity that can be experienced.
+Based on the results of the tests there are provided, different levels of severity can be experienced.

 - Grade 1 – softening of the cartilage around the knee